JonasMht/jonas_website/content/post/endorsement-daniel-fernandez-lanvin/index.md

 During the research camp, I worked on a full-scale research project with a local student, and we co-wrote and published a research paper that you can find [here]({{< ref "/post/2022-research-internship" >}} "Research Internship in Computer Science").
 This experience was an incredible opportunity for me to develop my research skills, learn how to work in a team, and improve my communication and collaboration skills.

-Throughout the program, Daniel provided me with feedback, helped me refine my research skills, and guided ma as I analyzed the data we collected.
+Throughout the program, Daniel provided me with feedback, helped me refine my research skills, and guided me as I analyzed the data we collected.
 I am grateful for the time he spent tutoring me.

 ## Endorsement
 {{< figure src="Daniel F. Lanvin Redacted First.jpg" title="Daniel Fernandez-Lanvin endorsement letter, first page" >}}